-The Economic Case for LGBT+ Inclusion in Central & Eastern Europe (CEE): Hungary, Poland, Romania and Ukraine
+The Economic Case for LGBT+ Inclusion in Central and Eastern Europe (CEE): Hungary, Poland, Romania and Ukraine

 Open, inclusive and diverse societies are better for business and better for economic growth.
 This is true for companies and economies all around the world, including Central and Eastern Europe (CEE).
 This report presents the evidence base that supports this: it demonstrates discrimination costs these economies and that openness and inclusion can aid them in reaching their ambitious economic goals.
 It also shows that companies that address LGBT+ inclusion can attract better talent and have better financial results.